 - Workers’ compensation: For medical bills and lost wages due to work-related injury or illness

-This is important coverage for DJs.
-Many businesses will require a certificate of insurance (COI) before a DJ can play an event—and the proof of coverage a business usually is looking for is general liability.
+General liability is important coverage for DJs.
+Some venues, especially for weddings or more expensive parties, will request a certificate of insurance (COI) before a DJ can play an event—and the proof of coverage a business usually looks for is general liability.

-This is a first-party coverage for the workspaces your business owns and all the items within them.
-Coverage is usually limited to the listed location on the policy and restricted to the named perils, such as theft or fire.
+Commercial property insurance provides first-party coverage for the workspaces your business owns and all the items within them.
+Coverage usually is limited to the listed location on the policy and restricted to the named perils, like theft or fire.
 If you own a dedicated space for your DJ business, then this is essential coverage for you.

 DJs may not need commercial property insurance if they: